CodeRadu/packts/README.md

 # PackJS

-Bundle your JS code so you can run it anywhere, without modules
+Bundle your TS code so you can run it anywhere, without modules

 ## Scripts